College Students in Transition

 How it Works

 The goal of the Transition Program is for students to become confident, successful, college students.
-Each undergraduate student in this program will be assigned a graduate student who will meet with the transition student on a weekly basis, working on study skills as well as organizational and time management skills, while also being a personal advocate and guide for the student's first year at the Mount.
+Each undergraduate student in this program will be assigned a Learning Services staff member who will meet with the Transition student on a weekly basis, working on study skills as well as organizational and time management skills, while also being a personal advocate and guide for the student's first year at the Mount.

 Beyond these individual appointments, students are encouraged to attend Writing Center appointments and Peer Tutoring appointments as needed.
-Leaning Services also works closely with Veritas Program professors/academic advisors for the duration of the student's first year.
+Learning Services also communicates with students' Symposium professors/academic advisors for the duration of the student's first year.